 The AAAC Mentoring Circle will host a training program designed to teach students the art of networking.
 The “mocktail party” is a simulated networking event held during the VCU AAAC Reunion Weekend that will place African-American VCU students and alumni in a networking environment.
 Students will receive pre-event instructions to dress for success and to bring business cards.
-The program will be facilitated by Deborah Porter (B.S.'87/H&S) and her husband, Clif Porter (B.S.'89/AHP).
+The program will be facilitated by Linda Brown-Burton (M.S.'05/AHP) and Tiffany Flowers (B.S.'99/H&S; M.T.'99/E).

 The facilitators will create a relaxed environment for the student participants to feel comfortable socializing with professionals from multiple disciplines.
 These networking sessions will enable the students to put into action the key skills of introducing themselves, proper eating etiquette, engaging in meaningful conversation with a person they do not know, transitioning discussion to sharing a business card or resume in order to follow up professionally, and gracefully exiting conversations to ensure a positive and lasting impression.
 The attentiveness and interest level of the students throughout the two 20-minute networking sessions will be discussed in hopes of improving responses and increasing confidence among students in presenting themselves verbally and nonverbally.